StartUp Hub Berlin

 There have even been a few unicorn stories involved (Mister Spex, which received $40m in funding in a round led by Goldman Sachs; Microsoft buying 6Wunderkinder; or the €360m investment in the Auto1 Group, noted to be worth €2.5bn) but there is still a long way to go compared to other global ecosystems.
 People in Berlin’s startup scene are getting more serious, they are growing up and want to build more genuine ideas or take more commercial approaches.
 Instead of just creating startups based on more random ideas, a more business-like calculation is now involved in the process.
 This solemn approach is accompanied by equally serious fundings from investors looking to capitalize on the city’s entrepreneurship.

 A sense of belonging to a community

-Berlin ist about to develop its very own DNA – in which the community itself plays the biggest part.
-And the fact that competitors are never seen as enemies, but rather as fruitful sparring partners is a mature attitude for a startup scene that is knuckling down for business, hype or no hype.
+Berlin is developing its very own DNA – in which the community itself plays the biggest part.
+And the fact that competitors are never seen as enemies, but rather as fruitful sparring partners, is a mature attitude for a startup scene that is knuckling down for business, hype or no hype.